 Distribution: Following intravenous administration of Propafenone, plasma levels decline in a bi-phasic manner consistent with a 2 compartment pharmacokinetic model.
 The average distribution half-life corresponding to the first phase was about 5 minutes.
 The volume of the central compartment was about 88 liters (1.1 L/kg) and the total volume of distribution about 252 liters.

-In serum, Propafenone is greater than 95% bound to proteins within the concentration range of 0.5 to 2 μg/mL.
+In serum, Propafenone is greater than 95% bound to proteins within the concentration range of 0.5 to 2 mcg/mL.

 There are significant differences in plasma concentrations of Propafenone in slow and extensive metabolizers, the former achieving concentrations 1.5 to 2.0 times those of the extensive metabolizers at daily doses of 675 to 900 mg/day.
 At low doses the differences are greater, with slow metabolizers attaining concentrations more than five times that of extensive metabolizers.
 Because the difference decreases at high doses and is mitigated by the lack of the active 5-hydroxy metabolite in the slow metabolizers, and because steady-state conditions are achieved after 4 to 5 days of dosing in all patients, the recommended dosing regimen is the same for all patients.
 The greater variability in blood levels require that the drug be titrated carefully in patients with close attention paid to clinical and ECG evidence of toxicity [see Dosage and Administration (2)].

-Stereochemistry: Propafenone hydrochloride tablets are a racemic mixture.
+Stereochemistry: Propafenone hydrochloride is a racemic mixture.
 The R- and S-enantiomers of Propafenone display stereoselective disposition characteristics.
 In vitro and in vivo studies have shown that the R-isomer of Propafenone is cleared faster than the S-isomer via the 5-hydroxylation pathway (CYP2D6).
-This results in a higher ratio of S-Propafenone to RPropafenone at steady state.
+This results in a higher ratio of S-Propafenone to R-Propafenone at steady state.
 Both enantiomers have equivalent potency to block sodium channels; however, the S-enantiomer is a more potent beta-antagonist than the R-enantiomer.
 Following administration of Propafenone hydrochloride immediate-release tablets, the S/R ratio for the area under the plasma concentration-time curve was about 1.7.
 In addition, no difference in the average values of the S/R ratios is evident between genotypes or over time.

-Lifetime maximally tolerated oral dose studies in mice (up to 360 mg/kg/day, about twice the maximum recommended human oral daily dose [MRHD] on a mg/m2 basis) and rats (up to 270 mg/kg/day, about 3 times the MRHD on a mg/m2 basis) provided no evidence of a carcinogenic potential for Propafenone HCl.
+Lifetime maximally tolerated oral dose studies in mice (up to 360 mg/kg/day, approximately twice the MRHD on a mg/m2 basis) and rats (up to 270 mg/kg/day, about 3 times the MRHD on a mg/m2 basis) provided no evidence of a carcinogenic potential for Propafenone.

 Renal changes have been observed in the rat following 6 months of oral administration of Propafenone HCl at doses of 180 and 360 mg/kg/day (about 2 and 4 times, respectively, the MRHD on a mg/m2 basis).
 Both inflammatory and non-inflammatory changes in the renal tubules, with accompanying interstitial nephritis, were observed.
 These changes were reversible, as they were not found in rats allowed to recover for 6 weeks.
 Fatty degenerative changes of the liver were found in rats following longer durations of administration of Propafenone HCl at a dose of 270 mg/kg/day (about 3 times the MRHD on a mg/m2 basis).
 There were no renal or hepatic changes at 90 mg/kg/day (equivalent to the MRHD on a mg/m2 basis).

 The patient population in the above trials was 50% male with a mean age of 57.3 years.
-Fifty percent of the patients had a diagnosis of PAF and 50% had PSVT.
-Eighty percent of the patients received 600 mg/day Propafenone.
-No patient died in the above 2 studies.
+Fifty percent of the subjects had a diagnosis of PAF and 50% had PSVT.
+Eighty percent of the subjects received 600 mg/day Propafenone.
+No subjects died in the above 2 trials.

-In U.S. long-term safety trials, 474 patients (mean age: 57.4 + 14.5 years) with supraventricular arrhythmias [195 with PAF, 274 with PSVT and 5 with both PAF and PSVT] were treated up to 5 years (mean: 14.4 months) with Propafenone.
-Fourteen of the patients died.
-When this mortality rate was compared to the rate in a similar patient population (n = 194 patients; mean age: 43.0 + 16.8 years) studied in an arrhythmia clinic, there was no age-adjusted difference in mortality.
+In U.S. long-term safety trials, 474 patients (mean age: 57.4 ± 14.5 years) with supraventricular arrhythmias [195 with PAF, 274 with PSVT and 5 with both PAF and PSVT] were treated up to 5 years (mean: 14.4 months) with Propafenone.
+Fourteen of the subjects died.
+When this mortality rate was compared with the rate in a similar patient population (n = 194 subjects; mean age: 43.0 ± 16.8 years) studied in an arrhythmia clinic, there was no age-adjusted difference in mortality.
 This comparison was not, however, a randomized trial and the 95% confidence interval around the comparison was large, such that neither a significant adverse or favorable effect could be ruled out.